AliN75/Cars/README.md

 Cars
 ====

-The goal of Cars is to ...
+The goal of Cars is to drive

 What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: